-In recent years, there has been a new push to combine cold atoms with trapped ions in order to leverage the advantages of both platforms, for a review see \citep{tomza2019}.
+In recent years, there has been a new push to combine cold atoms with trapped ions in order to leverage the advantages of both platforms, see~\citep{tomza2019} and references therein.
 In the context of many of the previous sections concerned with various types of impurities in backgrounds, we could be tempted to consider the atom-ion setup with the typical picture of a single ion in a gas of atoms with the ion playing the role of an impurity.
 However, the long-range nature of the atom-ion interactions may complicate the usual polaron picture and requires a more careful treatment \citep{cote2002,Astrakharchik2021Ion,christensen2021charged}.

 The atom-ion interaction of a trapped ion immersed in a cold atomic gas falls off with the inverse distance to the fourth power, although as with the dipolar interactions discussed above, the short-range part of the potential needs regularization (see, e.g.,~\citep{krych2015}).
 Once this is taken into account, there are many opportunities to study novel physics in the atom-ion setups, including collision dynamics \citep{idziaszek2009}, charge transfer \citep{cote2000}, and cold chemistry, see~\citep{Rios2021Cold} and references therein.